 Residential Care Homes and Facilities:

 (A) Residential Care Home or Group Home.
-In accordance with the Act [§ 4412(1)(G)], a residential care home or group home operated under state licensing or registration that serves no more than eight (8) persons who are developmentally disabled or physically handicapped as defined by the state (9 V.S.A. § 4501) shall be considered a single unit dwelling under these Regulations.
+In accordance with the Act [§ 4412(1)(G)], a residential care home or group home operated under state licensing or registration that serves no more than eight (8) persons who have a disability as defined by the state (9 V.S.A. § 4501) shall be considered a single unit dwelling under these Regulations.

 Residential Care Facility.
-Other types of residential care facilities, including convalescent, rehabilitation, or nursing home facilities, are allowed within designated zoning districts subject to conditional use review by the Board of Adjustment under Section 5.7, and site plan review by the Planning Commission under Section 5.6.
+Other types of residential care facilities, including convalescent, rehabilitation, or nursing home facilities, are allowed within designated zoning districts subject to conditional use review under Section 5.7 and site plan review by the DRB under Section 5.6.

 Home Occupations and Businesses: In accordance with the Act [§ 4412(4)], no provisions of these Regulations shall infringe upon the right of any resident to use a minor portion of a dwelling for an occupation which is customary in residential areas and which does not have an undue adverse effect upon the character of the residential area in which the dwelling is located.
 Daycare homes under 4.5 above are not subject to the requirements of this section.